Top tips for a green 2019

 - Buy organic: Organic farming works with nature and supports biodiversity and a healthy ecosystem.
 Organic food is often nutritionally better for you and your family as well.

-- Choose sustainable sources: Scientists have predicted that due to declining fish populations and increasing pollution, there will be more plastic in the sea than fish by 2050!
-If you do choose to eat fish, ensure that you are eating species which are being sourced sustainably – the Marine Conservation Society have a Good Fish Guide to help you choose which ones to buy.
+- Choose sustainable sources: Scientists have predicted that due to declining fish populations and increasing pollution, there will be more plastic in the sea than fish by 2050.
+If you do choose to eat fish, ensure that you are eating species which are being sourced sustainably - the Marine Conservation Society has a Good Fish Guide to help you choose which ones to buy.

 - Buy local and eat seasonal: Buying seasonal food locally not only lowers your food miles, but is also a great way to reduce the amount of packaging used, while also supporting local businesses.
 Find out where your local market is and head there to stock up on fruit and veg.

 - Plan ahead: By creating a weekly meal planner before you do your food shop you will reduce the amount of food that ends up being thrown out - this will help save you money, too.

 - Start a compost bin: This is a great way to convert any food and garden waste you have at home into fabulous fertiliser for your garden - even better if you are growing food at home.
 For more information, visit our home composting page.